 Paula had let go of what others said she should have kept, and had kept what others said she should let go of.
 She understood that everyone had an opinion, and they were entitled to it, However, her position was and is to Be a Leader!

 Paula has always been a visionary, and that by its very nature will often make others uncomfortable.
-Looking at her you would never know that those opposition bothered her, because for the most part it didn’t…
+Looking at her you would never know that those oppositions bothered her because for the most part, it didn’t…

 This time was different, this was her closest team members.
 They were the ones she had let in, the ones with whom she had shared the more intimate details of what it takes to be a leader.

 Even though it was evident that they didn’t get it, she couldn’t deny the deep longing that they would.